Ed-Cupaioli-LLC/john-bauters/_drafts/2021-wrap-up-progress-on-priorities.md

 ![Diagram of Davenport Park Plan](https://johnbauters.net/img/davenport-park.jpg)

 * _Bay Area Air Quality Management District (BAAQMD):_ I have had the honor of serving as the Alameda County cities' representative to the nine-county [**Bay Area Air Quality Management District**](https://www.baaqmd.gov/about-the-air-district/board-of-directors) since 2018.
-This past year, as chair of the committee that oversees refinery regulation, we adopted the most stringent particulate matter emissions regulation _in the world_ after days of months of public workshops and multiple days of public hearing. [**You can read about the historic vote on Rule 6-5 via this KQED story. **](https://www.kqed.org/news/11876301/bay-area-refineries-must-dramatically-cut-pollution-air-district-says-in-historic-vote)Thank you to the many Emeryville residents who participated in the process.
+This past year, as chair of the committee that oversees refinery regulation, we adopted the most stringent particulate matter emissions regulation _in the world_ following months of public workshops and multiple days of testimony at public hearing. [**You can read about the historic vote on Rule 6-5 via this KQED story. **](https://www.kqed.org/news/11876301/bay-area-refineries-must-dramatically-cut-pollution-air-district-says-in-historic-vote)Thank you to the many Emeryville residents who participated in the process.
 The Board of Directors has elected me to serve as Vice Chair of the Board in 2022.
 I look forward to advancing more health-first air quality regulations in the coming year.

-_2016 Campaign Priorities Statement #4_

-**_Transportation Infrastructure_** _– As we grow, we must plan for the future of transportation.
-We must do this with the environment and public safety in mind.
-I will initiate a community conversation aimed at planning for the future of growth and development in Emeryville with an emphasis on active and mass transit._

-_2020 Progress on Priority #4_
+**_Transportation & Public Works Infrastructure_**

 A lot of wonderful things happened again in the transportation infrastructure space, despite 2020’s best efforts to ruin everything.